sigmorphon/sigmorphon.github.io/sharedtasks/2020/task1.md

     toolkit](http://opengrm.org/) (Roark et al. 2012, Gorman 2016), and
 -   a bidirectional LSTM encoder-decoder sequence model implemented using the [Fairseq toolkit](https://github.com/pytorch/fairseq) (Ott et al. 2019).

+The baselines are available [here](https://github.com/sigmorphon/2020/tree/master/task1/baselines).

 Participants are welcome to adapt these baselines for their purposes.

+## Timeline

+**Stage 1: Development Phase**
+* February 24th, 2020: Training and development splits for development languages released; we invite participants to report errors.
+* February 24th, 2020: Neural and non-neural baselines for development languages released.
+* March 1st, 2020: Surprise language data are frozen.

+**Stage 2: Generalization Phase**
+* April 13th, 2020: Training and development splits for surprise languages released.
+(This is not a zero-shot learning task.
+Participants will be given training data for all languages.)

+**Stage 3: Evaluation Phase**
+* April 20th, 2020: Test splits for all languages (both development and surprise) released.
+* April 27th, 2020: Participants submit test predictions on all languages.

+**Stage 4: Write-up Phase**
+* May 4th, 2020: Participants’ system description papers due.
+* May 18th, 2020: Participants’ system description papers camera ready due.

 Overview paper
 --------------